 - The rejection scene.
 Very similar scene, in which the man against all odds declares his love to an unsuspecting and outraged woman.
 The woman rejects the man of course.
 And she regrets it pretty soon.
 To be honest, in "Pride and Prejudice" the rejection was understandable, as Mr Darcy's words were quite disrespectful.
 In Thornton's case, I did not see where Margaret came up with the idea that he thought himself better as he was richer or that he wanted to save her reputation.
 Personally I would have slapped Margaret in the face.
 But Thornton is a gentleman.

-- Both Darcy and Thornton somehow save the reputation of the woman who rejected them.
-They still love her after all.
+- Both Darcy and Thornton somehow save the reputation of the women who rejected them, whom they still love after all.
 Darcy manages to save Liz's sister's Lydia's reputation by forcing Wickham to marry her.
-Thornton protects Margaret's reputation when she lies to the police about being seeing at the train station at night with a gentleman.
+Thornton protects Margaret's reputation when she lies to the police about being at the train station at night with a gentleman.
 Thornton does not know that man was her brother.
-He suffers like hell thinking she has a lover and she has no concerns about her reputation.
+He suffers like hell thinking that Margaret has a lover and that she has no concerns about her reputation.
 Still he protects her reputation.
 BUT.
-When Liz thanks Darcy, he claims he did not do it for her family (whom he does not like so much) but for her.
-When Margaret thanks Thornton, he says he did not do it for her (whom he no longer loves) but for her father, who he still respects.
+When Liz thanks Darcy, he claims that he did not do it for her family (whom he does not like so much) but for her.
+When Margaret thanks Thornton, he says that he did not do it for her (whom he no longer loves) but for her father, who he still respects.
 Serves you right Margaret!

 - At some point in the story, both Liz and Margaret admit to themselves and to someone else (Liz to her sister Jane, Margaret to Mr. Bell) that they hate the fact that he (Darcy, Thornton) has a bad opinion of them.
 They are using almost the same words!